yehjxraymond/geeksg-blog/content/blog/using-a-rubric-to-assess-candidates-for-scholarship-think-again.md

 Arisha Cuevas - (2)
 Zaki Kirby - (1)
 ```

-Once the entire pool of candidates has been assessed, each assessor will have their own priority list.
-Now, they will simply combine their priority lists into one.
-They can do so by assigning an score to each candidate on the list.

 The scores will be added for all candidates and the overall priority list could then look like (in a scenario of 4 assessors):